BSVino/JaiPrimer/JaiPrimer.md

 }
 ```

-Here Blow is providing markup for his data structures that indicates to the compiler what version of the struct each member was present in.
-These versioning schemes would be used as part of an automatic serialization/introspection interface, but he’s not gone into details on that other than that the language should have some capability of introspection.
+Here we are providing markup for our data structures that indicates to the compiler what version of the struct each member was present in.
+These versioning schemes would be used as part of an automatic serialization/introspection interface, but there are no details on that, other than that the language should have some capability of introspection.